If you’re planning an Independence Day celebration, it will probably involve grilling outdoors while you share the day with friends and family.

 Make it a Bring Your Own Beverage (BYOB) affair so you don’t have to stock the cooler in advance.
 Or ask everyone to bring a side dish, dessert, etc. so you can just focus on the main courses.

-8. Compare deals before grocery shopping
+8. Compare deals before grocery shopping for bbq recipes

 If you check those bulk mail circulars (most of us get in the mail), or grab your local newspaper, or look online you can compare all the deals on offers from your local grocery stores.
 If one store has something 40 or 50 percent lower than another, it’s worth making the extra trip to shop at multiple places.
 And for a one-time event like this, consider a dollar store for disposables like paper plates, cups, and napkins.
 Also, don’t forget your local farmers market for fresh vegetables.